Today, for GitHub repositories, our SAST analysis provides fast, precise security feedback directly inside your pull requests.

-With code scanning alerts, we’re making your code security review easier.
-From now on, in the event of a failed quality gate for instance, you can easily review the full list of vulnerabilities in the pull request, and start prioritizing your work in GitHub.
+With GitHub code scanning alerts, we’re making your code security review easier.
+From now on, in the event of a failed quality gate for instance, you can easily review the full list of security vulnerabilities in the pull request, and start prioritizing your work in GitHub.

 Directly in GitHub, you can learn why you have an issue, where it’s located and how it flows in your code.